alljustafavor/product-preview-card/README.md

 # product-preview-card

 Hey I'm Favor.
-I like :tea:, F1 :racecar:, and :pizza:
+I like :tea:, F1, and :pizza: